Eldor Shomurodov: Style of play

 Shomurodov is a striker capable of both scoring and providing assists and who can vary across the offensive front.
 Shomurodov is capable of strong accelerations and progressions on the run, he is also physically strong, he can attack space, has good dynamism and is skilled in aerial play.

-For his quality his nicknamed "the Uzbek Messi".
+For his quality his nickname is "the Uzbek Messi".
+He studied the games of Didier Drogba and Fernando Torres as a child.